AdaskoTheBeAsT/AdaskoTheBeAsT.MediatR.SimpleInjector/README.md

         });
    ```

-### Setting assemblies to scan and additonaly enabling choosen builtin behaviors and user defined processors/handlers
+### Setting assemblies to scan and additionally enabling chosen builtin behaviors and user defined processors/handlers

 This will register following behaviors: